 ---------> o ------------> O moonThis would stretch the chunk of matter along the line joining earth and moon.
 (Since the forces on it, left and right, aren't equal.)
 The difference between these two forces is called the tidal force on this chunk of matter.

 The moon's gravitational forces acting on a chunk of matter on the far side of the earth would look like this:

 --> o ------> O moonThis also causes stretching of the matter along the line joining earth and moon.

 The situation is more difficult to draw at other places on earth.

 Along the earth-moon line, this is happening all through the volume of the earth, causing a relaxation of stress along this line, and resulting in the earth expanding in diameter a bit along this line.
-This is the reason for the two tidal bulges.
+This is the reason for the two tidal bulges of the "solid" earth.

 So, the net result, the deformation from the near-spherical shape, looks like this:

-[ ( Body of the earth ) ] <--- ----> Tidal "forces".The curved brackets ( ) represent the old diameter, and the square brackets [ ] represent the stretched diameter.
+[ ( Body of the earth ) ] <--- -----> Tidal "forces".The curved brackets ( ) represent the old diameter, and the square brackets [ ] represent the stretched diameter.
 The arrows represent the change that caused this change in diameter.
 These are the "tidal forces" shown in the Barger and Olssen diagram.
-They do not represent gravitational forces, but represent the deforming effect of gravitational forces.
+They do not represent gravitational forces, but represent the force gradient, the deforming effect due to gravitational forces.

 The mechanism of tidal forces on ocean water is, however, primarily due to the tangential component of the tidal forces, which physically move water into tidal bulges.